jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 verify that the application is using SSL.

 Congratulations!
-You have taken your first steps towards securing an VMware GemFire application with Spring Boot.
+You have taken your first steps towards securing an [vmware-gemfire-name] application with Spring Boot.